banaboi/banaboi/README.md

 - 🏎️ I’m currently part of Sunswift Racing, building The University of New South Wales' Sunswift 7, a solar powered car
 - ✈️ I’m a former Engineering Analyst at Qantas Airways
 - 📫 How to reach me: lukebanicevic@gmail.com
-- 📝 Heres my <a href="https://github.com/banaboi/banaboi/blob/main/Luke Banicevic Resume 2021.pdf">Resume</a>
+- 📝 Heres my <a href="https://github.com/banaboi/banaboi/blob/main/Luke Banicevic Resume2021.pdf">Resume</a>
 - ♟️ I love chess and gym

 ### 🛠 Languages and Tools